 In 1934, all the banks in Woodruff, South Carolina had closed because of the depression.
 On March 1, 1934, General Arthur established the Woodruff Depository in the same building that became the home of Woodruff State Bank.
 In the 1940s, the Depository Charter changed and the institution became Woodruff State Bank.
 General Harry M. Arthur was President and Chairman of the Board, a position he held until his death in 1988.

 On December 12, 2000, Woodruff State Bank changed its name to Pinnacle State Bank.
 The bank’s new name was chosen by two customers in a contest to rename the bank.
 Pinnacle State Bank still remains in the Arthur family and has three locations in Woodruff, SC and one in Roebuck, SC that was established on May 23, 1996.
 In the Fall of 2003, The Affiliated Family of Banks – Arthur State Bank, Carolina State Bank and Pinnacle State Bank combined their assets and resources to become one financial institution known as Arthur State Bank.
-Arthur State Bank now operates 18 locations in Union, Spartanburg, Greenville, Lexington, Clinton, Woodruff, Roebuck, Rock Hill, and Columbia.
+Arthur State Bank now operates 18 locations in Union, Spartanburg, Greenville, Lexington, Clinton, Woodruff, Roebuck, Rock Hill, Columbia, and Chesnee.

 Harry M. Arthur graduated from the Citadel, the Military College of South Carolina, at the top of his class in 1921.
 A veteran of World Wars I and II, he devoted a total of thirty-eight years to his country as a citizen soldier.
 General Arthur received major decorations from both the United States and the Republic of China.
 He retired as a Major General on October 1, 1959 after a meaningful contribution to the defense of our nation.